Campus-Molndal-CLOH24/FirstTurnIn_NiklasH/CLO24_FirstTurnInNiklasH/Documentation.md

 - Since we included the above, we also use .Where and that means we now return and print out ALL matching searches, not just the first hit.
 This resolves the potential problem if our search would match multiple items but only return the first.
 - Adjusted the AddCD() method to check if CDs already exist in the collection, and if so, to adjust Quantity by +1 instead of adding another item.
 To do this, we used the FirstOrDefault search to return all CDs where Title, Artist and Year (if different releases!) would be the same.
 - Adjusted the AddCD() method to loop back in case the user input is invalid.
 One do-while loop handles the three string inputs, then the int input is validated in a separated while-loop afterwards.
 - Corrected three null reference warnings (CS8604) that arose when I adjusted the SearchCD method.
 I was using a null-conditional operator (single ?), but the solution was to adjust the code to a null-coalescing operator (double ??).
+- Deployed a similar LINQ-function to the ListCD()-method as we had on SearchCD.
+Listing them alphabetically there as well.
 - Completed the code for the release-version.

 # Potential issues and solutions